2018ik/2018ik.github.io/_wiki/paul.markdown

 ## Background

-Paul was uniquely prepared by the Lord through his background and experiences to reveal the church in a full way.
+**Paul** was uniquely prepared by the Lord through his background and experiences to reveal the church in a full way.

 In the 14 epistles of Paul we see the three words: ME, JESUS, VESSEL.

 ## History

+### Saul

+Prior to receiving the vision on the way to Damascus, Saul operated entirely based on the law, i.e. what was right and wrong according to what he knew.

 ### Conversion